U.S. energy secretary unsure if Saudi nuclear approvals came after Khashoggi killing

 WASHINGTON (Reuters) - U.S. Energy Secretary Rick Perry told lawmakers on Thursday he did not know whether any of the approvals he authorized for U.S. companies to sell nuclear power technology to Saudi Arabia were made after the killing of journalist Jamal Khashoggi in October last year.

-Perry told a Senate hearing he has approved six authorisations by U.S. companies to sell preliminary nuclear power technology and assistance to Saudi Arabia since November 2017, confirming media reports by the Daily Beast and Reuters on Wednesday.
+Perry told a Senate hearing he approved some authorisations by U.S. companies to sell preliminary nuclear power technology and assistance to Saudi Arabia since November 2017, confirming media reports by the Daily Beast and Reuters on Wednesday.

+The Department of Energy issued a statement later on Thursday clarifying that it had issued seven such approvals for companies wishing to participate in Saudi Arabia’s civilian nuclear power program, but pointed out that they do not permit the transfer of “nuclear material, equipment or components.”

-U.S. companies commonly win such approvals, known as Part 810 authorisations, for selling nuclear power technology abroad and the documents are often kept for the public to access in a room at Energy Department headquarters.
+U.S. companies commonly win such approvals, known as Part 810 authorisations, for selling nuclear power know-how abroad and the documents are often kept for the public to access in a room at Energy Department headquarters.

-But the six that Perry approved for Saudi Arabia, which has been in quiet talks with the Trump administration on a wider nuclear power deal, were not made public.
-Perry said the six contained proprietary information for the companies, the names of which have not been released.
+But the ones that Perry approved for Saudi Arabia, which has been in quiet talks with the Trump administration on a wider nuclear power deal, were not made public.
+Perry said they contained proprietary information for the companies, the names of which have not been released.

 A House of Representatives aide said that previous Part 810 approvals for Saudi Arabia made during the administration of President Barack Obama are available for public perusal.